linnil1/chat-aided-hic-clipper/README.md

 3. The HIC event are grouped with elaped time by hierarchical clustering.
 I assume the HIC event cannot occur twice within 60 seconds, thus 60 is the distance to separate the clusters.

-3. The number of reports in the event are thresholded because some false alarms.
+3. The number of reports in the HIC event are thresholded because some false alarms.

+4. The timecode is the elaped-time of second reporter(sorted by time of course) in the HIC event.
+I think someone can predict the hiccup.

-4. Clip the video by the HIC event with time-shift. -10s for Ubye and -3s for Ame.
+5. Clip the video by the HIC event with manually time-shift. -10s for Ubye and -3s for Ame.

 Note: The values calculated by elapsed time and datetime are given almost same result in clustering.